 Start with your existing network of family, friends, former employers, faculty etc. As you begin having career-focused conversations with these people, always ask for at least one more contact who they would recommend.

 SMU Alumni: Join the SMU Alumni & Hegi Career Services LinkedIn group.
-Get started by visiting http://www.linkedin.com and use http://grads.linkedin.com to help you create your profile.
+Get started by visiting LinkedIn and use How to Create a Professional LinkedIn Profile handout to help you create your profile.
 LinkedIn is an online forum to share career-related knowledge, information, referrals, and advice across industries and geographic locations.
 It is also a good idea to get involved with your local SMU Alumni Chapter.

 Get Involved: Leadership and community are critical in building new connections on campus.
 Join professional associations for your industry and get involved with your local chapter.
 Many associations have frequent meetings as well as networking events.